AnalogJ/capsulecd/README.md

 # Contributing

-If you'd like to help improve CapsuleCD, clone the project with Git by running:
+If you'd like to help improve CapsuleCD, clone the project with Git and install dependencies by running:

     $ git clone git://github.com/AnalogJ/capsulecd
+    $ glide install

+Note for development you'll also need to ensure that you have the `git2go` dependencies installed on your machine.
+You can install these dependencies by using your system's package manager.

+	- openssl
+	- libgit2
+	- libssh2

 Work your magic and then submit a pull request.
 We love pull requests!

 If you find the documentation lacking, help us out and update this README.md.
 If you don't have the time to work on CapsuleCD, but found something we should know about, please submit an issue.

 ## To-do List